Weighted Chernoff information and optimal loss exponent in context-sensitive hypothesis testing: Introduction

-\subsection{Related work.}
+\subsection{Related Work}

-Exponential error rates in hypothesis testing originate in Chernoff's seminal work \cite{Ch}; see also Hoeffding \cite{Hoeffding65}.
-The context-sensitive (weighted) testing framework and the weighted information measures used here are developed in \cite{KS1,KS2}.
-For $\varphi\equiv 1$, Chernoff information admits an information-geometric interpretation via likelihood-ratio exponential families generated by geometric mixtures and their log-normalisers, see \cite{N}.
-Our results may be viewed as a weighted extension in which the base measure is tilted by the context weight $\varphi$.
-For background on information geometry of exponential families, see \cite{AmariNagaoka}.
-Multiple hypothesis testing and the principle that the optimal exponent is governed by the minimum pairwise Chernoff information are discussed in \cite{Nielsen2013}.
+The exponential theory of testing errors goes back to Chernoff \cite{Ch} and Hoeffding \cite{Hoeffding65}.
+The context-sensitive framework and the weighted information quantities used here were developed in \cite{KS1,KS2}. {The information-geometric viewpoint on Chernoff information originates with Chentsov \cite{Chentsov1982}; the dually flat structure of exponential and mixture families and the associated $\alpha$-divergences are developed in \cite{AmariNagaoka,Amari2016}, and the Chernoff point is characterised as the intersection of an exponential geodesic with the Kullback--Leibler bisector in \cite{NielsenSPL2013}.
+For $\varphi\equiv 1$, the likelihood-ratio exponential family description is given in \cite{N}; the present paper extends this picture to the tilted integrand $\varphi\,p^\alpha q^{1-\alpha}$.
+The minimum-pairwise principle for multiple testing is due to \cite{Nielsen2013}.
+Weighting mechanisms for covariate-dependent relevance have also been studied outside the asymptotic error-exponent framework, e.g.,\ adaptive-kernel conditional-independence testing \cite{RenArtInt2025}.}

-\subsection{Structure of the paper.}
+\subsection{Structure of the Paper}

-Section~\ref{sec:setup} gives formal definitions of the weighted Bhattacharyya affinities and the weighted Chernoff information used throughout (Subsection~\ref{subsec:setup-div}; see Definitions~\ref{def:weighted-bhat}--\ref{def:weighted-chernoff}).
-Section~\ref{sec:main-results} states and proves the main asymptotic result \eqref{eq:intro-main-asymptotic} and develops the exponential-family/log-normaliser representation together with its information-geometric consequences.
-Subsection~\ref{sec:wll} studies the tilted weighted log-likelihood and derives non-asymptotic concentration bounds.
-Section~\ref{sec:examples} illustrates the general theory on Gaussian, Poisson, and exponential models, and includes an application to $M$-ary hypothesis testing (Subsection~\ref{subsec:mary}).
-Some auxiliary results are collected in the appendices.
+Section~\ref{sec:setup} introduces the weighted Bhattacharyya affinities and the weighted Chernoff information.
+Section~\ref{sec:main-results} proves the main asymptotic result \eqref{eq:intro-main-asymptotic} and develops the exponential-family and information-geometric identities.
+Subsection~\ref{sec:wll} studies the tilted weighted log-likelihood and derives finite-$n$ concentration bounds.
+Section~\ref{sec:examples} examines Gaussian, Poisson, and exponential models and includes the $M$-ary extension.
+Auxiliary computations are collected in the appendices.

-\section{Problem set-up and weighted divergences}
+\section{Problem Set-Up and Weighted Divergences}

-\subsection{Context-sensitive losses and weighted total variation}
+\subsection{Context-Sensitive Losses and Weighted Total Variation}

 We keep the binary i.i.d.\ model from Section~\ref{sec:intro} and work under Assumption~\ref{ass:phi-factorised}.
 In particular,

 Define the $\varphi$-tilted (reweighted) densities